 Child Pornography Resources

-View the full text of the chapter of the Texas Penal Code dedicated to Public Indecency.
-Each statute provides a description of the offense as well as applicable penalties.
+View Texas Penal Code on sex crimes in the state.
+Each law provides a description of the offense as well as applicable penalties.
 Certain laws also include notes of amendments that modify the statutes.

 Price & Twine, PLLC – Georgetown Child Pornography Attorneys

-If you or a loved one are facing child pornography charges or accusations of other sex offenses, it is crucial to seek qualified legal representation immediately.
-The sex crime lawyers at Price & Twine, PLLC focus on cases like these and can help you navigate the complexities of Texas law.
-Protect your rights and your future by contacting Price & Twine, PLLC at (512) 354-1880 for a consultation.
-The expertise you need is just a call or click away.
+If you are facing child pornography charges or accusations of other sex offenses, it is important to talk with a lawyer immediately.
+The sex crime lawyers at Price & Twine, PLLC focus on cases like these and help defend clients while protecting their rights.
+Learn more about your rights and next steps by contacting Price & Twine, PLLC at (512) 354-1880 for a consultation.